The sleeping bank deposit customer - It is time to wake-up

 The short answer is that it has to do with "what is important to you."
 If you value a high-touch, high-service in-person experience, then a lower rate may be worth it.

 Behavioral economics teaches us that people derive utility differently.
 That is, we all may have different motivations for how we receive value.
 In fact, utility likely changes for the same person over time.
 Utility is based on framing and a person’s local situation.
 Bank deposit utility is no different.
 Some deposit customers may optimize utility by trading lower rates for higher service.
+Also, some people may value a local bank and accept lower deposit rates because of the bank's local community support.

 For example, my mom is about 80.
 She lives in a nice retirement community in the west end of Richmond, Virginia.
 A new community bank just opened a branch in her building.
 They have a very nice office space convenient for my mom.
 She is getting to know her banker and feels comfortable that they can manage her savings.
 She feels more confident that if bank service issues arise, her banker will take care of them.
 This is a high-touch, high-service banking channel.